Back to Blogs

 4. What’s the difference between direct and indirect API monetization?

 The key difference between direct and indirect API monetization lies in how revenue is generated.
 Direct monetization involves charging customers specifically for API usage through fees or subscriptions, supported by API usage tracking & billing systems that measure and manage consumption.
-While indirect monetization provides free API access while leveraging it strategically to drive revenue through other channels like increased customer acquisition or improved retention.
+Indirect monetization provides free API access while leveraging it strategically to drive revenue through other channels, like increased customer acquisition or improved retention.

 5. What tools help with API monetization?